What happens if you don't end your tenancy legally

 What happens to your deposit

-Your landlord will probably refuse to return your deposit if you don't end your tenancy correctly.
+Your landlord might keep your tenancy deposit if you do not end your tenancy properly.

 unpaid rent